blbadger/blbadger.github.io/autoencoder-representation.md

 vol(d) \leq 2 \mathrm{exp} (-n \epsilon^2 / 4) v_n
 $$

-whereas the probability for a point in the normal distribution to exceed $epsilon$ away from the expectation is
+whereas the probability for a point in the normal distribution to exceed $\epsilon$ away from the expectation is

 $$
 p(|x-\mu| > \epsilon) = \mathrm{exp}(-2n\epsilon^2)